sayachu/fellas/content/posts/loot-system.md

 # The perfect loot system?

-After lots of internal deliberation we settled on going with a **loot council** consisting of multiple officers and a rotating guild member, which serves as a small check and balance and ensure transparency on the process.
+After lots of internal deliberation we decided on going with a **loot council** consisting of multiple officers and a rotating guild member, which serves as a small check and balance to ensure transparency in the process.
 Loot decisions have to be unanimous and single people can veto them, if they deem them unfair.
 Loot council systems can only be as fair as we are, but they are flexible, they are quick, they are easy and they can be very transparent.
+We acknowledge that there effectively is no perfect loot system and this one is much more prone to human error than others, but has large upsides for a stable raid team and running a guild effectively within our philosophy of playing the game.

 # Speeding up looting